Maven Meter: Lisboa Casino & Hotel

 Located on the 2nd floor in the Lisboa Tower, New Furusato has the same hours as Guincho a Galera.

 Tim’s Kitchen – You wouldn’t know it by the name, but Tim’s Kitchen serves Cantonese food.
-It also has one Michelin Star, which they probably don’t deserve.
+It also has a Michelin Star, which it definitely doesn’t deserve.
 Prices are pretty good though, with dishes like shark fin ($500 to $1680), abalone ($250 to $6680) and bird’s nest ($480 to $580) expectedly pricey, while everything else mostly stays in the $100 to $300 range.

 Specifically, appetizers are $60 to $450, soup $180 to $2380, house specialties $60 to $680, seafood $180 to $480 and poultry $120 to $550.

 For a review of my lunch there, please click here: Tim’s Kitchen